A Rough Guide to Lake Garda in Italy : Things to Do in Desenzano

-Their anti-immigration posters were blatantly racist to my eyes and certainly not the type of campaign material that would be allowed back home.
-But like the South of France and other affluent locations, Lake Garda does have a significant Fascist element.
+Their anti-immigration posters were blatantly racist to my eyes.
+Like the South of France and other affluent locations, Lake Garda does have a significant Fascist element.

 But how very clever those birds are and watching them hop around the ground at my feet I was tempted to invite them up for lunch.
 "Waitress!
 A loaf of bread and a big bowl of water please".